-Among the 210 patients with cHL enrolled in KEYNOTE-087 [see Clinical Studies (14.5)], the median duration of exposure to KEYTRUDA was 8.4 months (range: 1 day to 15.2 months).
-KEYTRUDA was discontinued due to adverse reactions in 5% of patients, and treatment was interrupted due to adverse reactions in 26%.
-Fifteen percent (15%) of patients had an adverse reaction requiring systemic corticosteroid therapy.
-Serious adverse reactions occurred in 16% of patients.
-The most frequent serious adverse reactions (≥1%) included pneumonia, pneumonitis, pyrexia, dyspnea, graft versus host disease and herpes zoster.
+Among the 210 patients with cHL who received KEYTRUDA in KEYNOTE-087 [see Clinical Studies (14.5)], the median duration of exposure to KEYTRUDA was 8.4 months (range: 1 day to 15.2 months).
+Serious adverse reactions occurred in 16% of patients who received KEYTRUDA.
+Serious adverse reactions that occurred in \geq 1% of patients included pneumonia, pneumonitis, pyrexia, dyspnea, graft versus host disease (GVHD) and herpes zoster.
 Two patients died from causes other than disease progression; one from GVHD after subsequent allogeneic HSCT and one from septic shock.
-Tables 17 and 18 summarize adverse reactions and laboratory abnormalities, respectively, in patients on KEYTRUDA in KEYNOTE-087.